-The Australian Top 20 Equity Yield Maximiser Fund (managed fund) (ASX: YMAX) holds a portfolio of the top 20 stocks listed on the ASX and writes call options over those stocks.
+YMAX Equity Yield Maximiser Fund (managed fund) holds a portfolio of the top 20 stocks listed on the ASX and writes call options over those stocks.

-The S&P 500 Yield Maximiser Fund (managed fund) (ASX: UMAX) accesses a portfolio of stocks in the US S&P 500 Index and writes index call options.
+UMAX S&P 500 Yield Maximiser Fund (managed fund) accesses a portfolio of stocks in the US S&P 500 Index and writes index call options.